Frozen lake in Buskerud County, Norway

 I received a thorough knowledge of Norse mythology, culture and philosophy from my mother in-law Gudlaug.
 Together we discussed the many nuances of Hávamál.
 Well described as the wisdom of the North, Hávamál is one of the most important documents from Viking Age Scandinavia.
 Hávamál means Sayings of the High One, the high one being Odin, the Allfather of the Norse Gods.
 Probably written in Iceland in the year 1270, Hávamál's content provides a clear picture of the philosophy of the Vikings, and captures their beliefs about how life should be lived.
 Gudlaug encouraged me to translate the Hávamál into my own words for a deeper understanding, and over the years I have continually made small changes to my translation of Hávamál.
 It is the philosophy that resonates most in me, and is something I will have with me in my travels throughout the year.

 I bought a Land Rover specifically for this journey.
-Apart from the fact that I needed a Four-wheel-drive just to get up to my house in winter, it was cool that the emblem for Rover was a Viking Longship.
+Apart from the fact that I needed a Four-wheel-drive just to get up to my house in winter, I liked the idea that the emblem for Rover was a Viking Longship.
 In my mind, this was the best vehicle to Go a Viking in the 21st Century.
 It got me to all the difficult locations in the mountain area where I live, and to my first Viking/Norse arrangement of the year, a Norse Full moon ceremony.

 Since then I have held sporadic full moon ceremonies, but for the course of this special year, I vowed to have a Norse full moon ceremony each month, starting with the January full moon.
 According to the Vikings, this moon was called Þorri månen (Frost moon) which lasted from January 13th until Februar 11th.
 After driving up to a local mountain area, I walked under a bright full moon to a secluded area in the forest.
 I started a campfire and made it sacred as Gudlaug had shown me.
 I read some Old Norse verses and selected at random verse 10 from Hávamál:

 Is the best luggage